Styx: Shards of Darkness

 Styx: Shards of Darkness is a stealth video game developed by French developer Cyanide and published by Focus Home Interactive.
 The game was released worldwide on 14 March 2017 for Microsoft Windows, PlayStation 4, and Xbox One.
 It is the sequel to the 2014 game Styx: Master of Shadows, and the third game set in the fictional world of the Of Orcs and Men series.

 Gameplay

 Like its predecessor, Styx is able to clone himself and to lay traps for his enemies, and can temporarily turn invisible.
 The player has the option of engaging enemies or avoiding them.
 Ropes and grappling hooks can be used to reach high areas.
-A multiplayer co-op mode, with the second player controlling one of Styx's clones.
+There is also a multiplayer co-op mode, with the second player controlling one of Styx's clones.

 Plot

 Background

 The game takes place several decades after the events of Master of Shadows.
 Most communities in the world are suffering from goblin infestations.
 Goblins in general are stupid creatures and most people consider them to be vermin ("rakash").
 Styx is an exceptional goblin who has human-like intelligence and can talk, and he doesn't care much for his fellow goblins either.
 Styx works as a thief and assassin for hire.